 National Organization for Rare Disorders, Inc.

-It is possible that the main title of the report Formaldehyde Poisoning is not the name you expected.
+It is possible that the main title of the report Leprosy is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 Centers for Disease Control and Prevention

 - Tel: (404)639-3534

 - Gaithersburg, MD 20898-8126